Chevrolet Tahoe: Recalls/safety issue

-2015–2020

-The Yukon Denali was redesigned and updated along with other GM SUVs in September 2013 and went to dealerships on February 5, 2014 as a 2015 model.
-The Yukon Denali continues with the top-of-the-line features (using the similar features found in the Tahoe LTZ trim) and the front grille honeycomb design, equipped with a new active noise-cancellation technology and GM's third-generation magnetic ride control suspension as a standard feature.
-In November 2014 The Yukon Denali saw its MSRP bumped up by $1,300 in part due to the loaded features added to its 2015 mid-year updates.

-2021-present

-The fifth generation Yukon Denali was introduced in January 2020.
-The updated and redesigned vehicle will move up in its top-of-the-line level trim due to the introduction of the AT4 that was slotted above the SLT level.
-It will also have a different dashboard feature that will be exclusive to this trim.

 Hybrid vehicle

 The Tahoe made its hybrid electric debut in late 2007.
-In January 2008, starting price was US$50,540.
+In January 2008, the starting price was US$50,540.
 The starting price of the 2009 model was increased to US$51,405.

-The Chevrolet Tahoe Hybrid uses a combination of its dual displacement 3.0/6.0 L V8 engine and two 60 kW (continuous) electric motors with a 300-volt, 1.53 kWh nickel-metal hydride battery.
-The vehicle can run on either gasoline, electricity or a mixture of the two using automatic Two-Mode Hybrid system that monitors the vehicle's torque, and state of the battery to choose the most efficient source of power.
-The battery is charged either directly by generating electricity through driving one or both electric motors using the gasoline engine (while the vehicle is coasting or being driven by the gasoline engine), or by the wheels driving one or both electric motors through what is called "Regenerative braking" when the vehicle is decelerating, thus regaining some of the energy invested in forward momentum.
+The Chevrolet Tahoe Hybrid uses a combination of its 6.0L V8 engine that can also run on V4 mode and two 60 kW (continuous) electric motors with a 300-volt, 1.53 kWh nickel–metal hydride battery.
+The vehicle can run on either gasoline, electricity, or a mixture of the two using its automatic Two-Mode Hybrid system that monitors the vehicle's torque and state of the battery to choose the most efficient source of power.
+The battery is charged either directly by generating electricity through driving one or both electric motors using the gasoline engine (while the vehicle is coasting or being driven by the gasoline engine), or by the wheels driving one or both electric motors through regenerative braking when the vehicle is decelerating, thus regaining some of the energy invested in forward momentum.
 The Tahoe is considered a strong or full hybrid, in that it can run entirely on the battery (for a limited range) at low speeds.
 In city driving, the EPA rating of fuel consumption for the 2WD version of the hybrid is 21 mpgus.
 In comparison, non-hybrid varieties of the Tahoe are rated no higher than 15 mpgus in city driving.
 In highway driving, the EPA rating is 22 mpgus.

-The Tahoe and Yukon Hybrid models were discontinued after the 2013 model year as GM moved to make their SUVs more fuel efficient with the introduction of the EcoTec engine that they would later install in the 2015 Tahoe and Yukon.
+The Tahoe and Yukon Hybrid models were discontinued after the 2013 model year as GM moved to make its SUVs more fuel-efficient with the introduction of the EcoTec engine that would later be installed in the 2015 Tahoe and Yukon.